 When dealing with your complaint we will follow our complaint handling procedures; a summary of these procedures is available on request.
 If you are still not satisfied you may be entitled to refer the matter to the Financial Ombudsman Service (FOS).
 For further information you can visit the FOS website www.financial-ombudsman.org.uk.

 Access to the Financial Ombudsman Service (FOS) is available for complainants falling within one of the following categories at the time we receive their complaint:

 We are covered by the Financial Services Compensation Scheme (FSCS) for our insurance mediation activities.
 You may be entitled to compensation from the scheme if we cannot meet our obligations.
 This depends upon the type of business and the circumstances of the claim.
 If you are eligible to claim from the FSCS, compensation is available in relations to insurance advising and arranging as follows:

 Further information about compensation scheme arrangements is available from the FSCS on 0800 678 1100 (freephone) or 020 7741 4100 or www.fscs.org.uk

-You will receive a quotation that will tell you the total price to be paid and which identifies any taxes or charges separately from the premium before your insurance arrangements are concluded.
-We will in good time before the conclusion of each insurance contract or upon renewal remind you of your right to be informed of the level of commission which we receive from insurers and finance providers.
-You are entitled at any time to request information regarding any commission which we may have received as a result of placing your insurance business.
-Full payment of premium and fees is due before cover commences or as otherwise stated under terms of credit or in any debit note, invoice or statement issued to you.
-Failure to pay the premium due will mean that your insurance policy might not commence or that it will be cancelled.
+You will receive a quotation that will tell you the total price to be paid, and which identifies any taxes and charges separately from the premium, before your insurance arrangements are concluded.
+For consumers we will, on request, provide information about commission received by us in the handling of your insurances.
+For our commercial clients we will in good time before the conclusion of each insurance contract, or upon renewal, remind you of your right to be informed of the level of commission which we receive from underwriters and premium finance providers.
+You are entitled, at any time, to request information regarding any commission which we may have received as a result of placing your insurance business.
+Full payment of any premiums and fees is due before cover commences or as otherwise agreed.

 We also draw your attention to the sections headed 'Cancellation of insurances' and 'Ending your relationship with us'.